Ian-Fogelman/Ian-blog/_posts/2019-10-07-Creating-Python-CLR-For-SQL-Server-2017.markdown

 <br>
 <br>
-Now you have the install location you can open a CMD prompt and cd the directory scripts and then issue a pip.exe command to add a module.
+Now you have the install location you can open a CMD prompt and cd the directory and then issue a pip.exe command to add a module.
 Here is a example:
 <br>
 <br>
 {% highlight CMD %}